Student Organization Handbook

 • All organizations are responsible for all voluntarily incurred debts related to their events.

-• Students are not permitted to sign or agree to contracts on behalf of Georgia College & State University.
+• Students are not permitted to sign or agree to contracts on behalf of Georgia College.
 The university will not be liable for any contract signed by the officers of student organizations or any other student or group of students.

 • Student organizations that enter into written or verbal contracts fraudulently or otherwise misrepresent their organization (for example, providing a false organization identity when making a reservation at an off-campus facility) will be subject to disciplinary action.

-Each organization will operate itself and conduct all events in accordance with federal and state laws, local ordinances, official USG and university policies, policies of Campus Life, and the constitution and/or bylaws of the organization itself.
+Each organization will operate itself and conduct all events in accordance with federal and state laws, local ordinances, official University System of Georgia and university policies, policies of Campus Life, and the constitution and/or bylaws of the organization itself.